JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Multiple Regression Model.md

 #### Why?
 Here we list some of the main reasons to include other independent variables:
-1. **Multiple regression analysis** is more amenable to *ceteris paribus* analysis since it allow to explicitly control for many factors that affect $y$ (that in the **simple regression** setup would be incorporated in the error term $\implies$ impossible to apply the ceteris paribus fixing those terms);
+1. **Multiple regression analysis** is more amenable to *ceteris paribus* analysis since it allows to explicitly control for many factors that affect $y$ (that in the **simple regression** setup would be incorporated in the error term $\implies$ impossible to apply the ceteris paribus fixing those terms);
-2. Adding more factors useful for explaining y $\implies$ *explaining more variation* in y explained;
+2. Adding more factors useful for explaining $y$ $\implies$ *explaining more variation* in $y$;
-3. Controlling for more variables potentially correlated with other independent variable $\implies$ extrapolating this correlation from the error term (which otherwise would be correlated with some $x$, causing the OLS estimators to be biased);
+3. Controlling for more variables potentially correlated with other independent variable $\implies$ *extrapolating this correlation from the error term* (which otherwise would be correlated with some $x$, causing the OLS estimators to be biased);
 4. Multiple regression analysis can incorporate more general *functional form* relationships, i.e. is way *more flexible*.

 #### Setup with 2 variables: